 If you haven’t already asked for them, then also ask for preferred contact details e.g. an email address and / or a contact telephone number.
-You’ll need this to keep customers informed on the progress of their order.
+You need this to contact customers about the order’s progress.

-Test 44 : Make clear completion of all shipping information fields is mandatory.
+Test 44 : Make clear filling in all shipping information fields is mandatory.
 Try to place a test order while leaving each field blank.
-Make sure a warning message appears asking the customer to complete the field and the order doesn’t go forward with missing information.
+Make sure a warning message appears asking the customer to complete the field and the order doesn’t progress with missing information.

 Test 45 : Check the delivery option only allows delivery to valid addresses that match your shipping policy.
-For example, if you don’t deliver to PO Boxes, put in an address that includes a PO Box.
+For example, if you don’t deliver to PO Boxes, test an address that includes a PO Box.
 Make sure the system doesn’t accept it.
-If you only deliver to certain geographic locations e.g. specific postcodes or countries, try to place orders from invalid postcodes or countries.
-Again, make sure the order is declined.
+If you only deliver to certain locations e.g. specific postcodes or countries, try to place orders from invalid postcodes or countries.
+Make sure these orders are declined.

-Test 46 : If you use an additional address validation service like Google Maps Autocomplete, test placing orders from address which you know are valid.
-Test placing orders from addresses which you know are invalid.
+Test 46 : If you use an address validation service like Google Maps Autocomplete, test addresses which you know are valid.
+Test ordering from addresses which you know are invalid.
 Make sure valid orders are accepted, and invalid orders declined.

-Test 47 : Check the Billing Address matches Shipping Address can be toggled on and off.
-If toggled off, additional billing address details can be entered on the form.
-Repeat tests 43 – 45 for the billing address.
+Test 47 : Check the Billing Address matches Shipping Address tick-box can be toggled on and off.
+When off, check billing address details can be entered on the form.
+Repeat tests 44 – 46 for the billing address.

 Payment will usually be via credit card – Mastercard, Visa or American Express – or via a payment service provider like PayPal or Afterpay.

-You’ll need to have set up and connected a payment gateway system to process payments into your bank account. (see our guide on order to delivery for more on this).
+You’ll need to set up and connect a payment gateway system to process payments into your bank account. (see our order to delivery guide for more on this).

 Normally, these systems give you “dummy” payment details you can use to test your system pre-launch. (they simulate a payment).

-Test 48 : Using your “dummy” payment details, complete the relevant sections of the payment form – name, card number, expiry date, CVV code – and test that the system accepts a valid order.
+Test 48 : Using your “dummy” payment details, complete the relevant sections of the payment form – name, card number, expiry date, CVV code.
+Check the system accepts a valid order.

-Test 49 : Try to place an order with a deliberately invalid set of details – a made up name / credit card number for example.
+Test 49 : Try to place an order with a deliberately invalid set of details.
+For example, a made up name / credit card number.
 Make sure the system declines invalid payments.